Published On: February 27, 2025

 - Bedrooms: 3 outlets per room, 1 ceiling light per room

-- You might need 80 feet of wire in the living room because there are 20 feet between the panel and each outlet.
+- You may want to have 80 feet of wire in your living room because the panel and each outlet are 20 feet apart.

 - There are four outlets for the kitchen, and you’ll need at least 100 feet of wiring for all outlets; the rest will be allocated to appliances.